Supergiovane/node-red-contrib-knx-ultimate/README.md

 ![Sample Node](img/readmemain.png)

 ## DESCRIPTION
 Knx-ultimate is a powerfull device node, all-in-one.
-It acts as input device as well as output device at the same time.<br />
+It acts as input device as well as output device at the same time.
+I'ts very SIMPLE TO USE thus very customizable.<br />
-Based on configuration and msg option, you can achieve all what you need.<br />
+If you're here, you probably already have tried other knx nodes from npm.
+I hope you enjoy this one, because i've put big effort to do what i really needed, a copy/paste friendly node, with many functiona and the possibility to use the ETS csv exportet Group Addresses.

 ## CHANGELOG
 * See <a href="https://github.com/Supergiovane/node-red-contrib-knx-ultimate/blob/master/CHANGELOG.md">here the changelog</a>